NilsHellwig/Design-Patterns-Python-Room-Management/README.md

 ### Builder Pattern

-The `BuildingDatabaseManager` class acts as a builder class that performs manipulations on the `BuildingDatabase` class which represents the database with all informations, including (listed in the next section).
+The `BuildingDatabaseManager` class acts as a builder class that performs manipulations on the `BuildingDatabase` class which represents the database with all information, including (listed in the next section).
 The `BuildingDatabaseManager` class provides methods to the outside for this purpose.

 ### Factory Pattern